 *Please please please do not read any argument on suicide in front of me / provide graphic descriptions of anything mental health related without content warnings.
 Consequences may include me not being able to evaluate the debate or speak up about the fact that I cannot think about the debate resulting in me having no choice but to give you an auto loss & 0 speaks.
 Also, do not ask me why I can't engage with these arguments, I am under no obligation to answer that question even if I know you.
 I feel like this is a given but apparently it isn't.
 I think content warnings are good.
 If you want me to know anything message me on Facebook (just search “Eugenia Xu”) or email me at email@example.com before the round and I'll do whatever I can to help.

 tl;dr Read whatever you want as long as it’s not problematic.
-I vaguely hack for Ks & Theory but will be sad if they’re bad. plsplsplsnohandshakes
+I’m kind of a K hack but I will be sad if they’re bad. plsplsplsnohandshakes

 My pronouns are they/them.
 I have 0 tolerance for purposeful misgendering but I also don't expect everyone to be perfect.

-Default to K>theory>case and Metatheory>T>Theory but do what you want.
+Default to accessibility questions>K>theory>case and Metatheory>T>Theory but do what you want.

 Ethics: Probably the most important part of my paradigm.
 I will auto drop you & give you 0 speaks if you impact turn/ deny structural violence & its impacts (i.e. arguments like racism good, ableism doesn't exist, antiqueerness has little/no impact, etc. This does not include arguments like cap good unless the argument is cap good because poverty good).
+Also auto drop & 0 speaks for using slurs.
 Sure, debate is a game but games can have impacts outside of the gameboard and I refuse to support argumentation that pushes marginalized communities out of debate even more by giving my ballot to them.
-Based on my own subject position I’m way more comfortable intervening against orientalist, linguistic, antiqueer/trans, & sexist violence, as well as issues surrounding mental health.
+Based on my own subject position I’m way more comfortable intervening against orientalist, linguistic, antiqueer/trans, & sexist violence, as well as certain forms of ableist violence.
 Doesn’t mean I won’t intervene against other kinds of violence, it just means that I’m a lot more hesitant to, say, as a solidly wealthy private school kid, decide what is and isn’t classist for other people because that seems pretty problematic.

 I have 0 tolerance for kids spreading other people out with Ks and making it impossible for them to interact with their arguments.
 I'm probably gonna yeet your speaks pretty badly.
 This is the reason why K debate gets a bad rep in parli in the first place.